 The employee can end up feeling unfairly blindsided, especially if the feedback is negative, which can leave them feeling alienated and unmotivated.
 Instead of enhancing their performance and loyalty, you will have damaged it.

-Research in New Zealand by global recruitment company Robert Half found that staff would prefer feedback on a more regular basis, either monthly, quarterly, or on the spot.
+Research in New Zealand by global recruitment company Robert Half found that staff would prefer feedback on a more regular basis, either monthly, quarterly or on the spot.

 Providing regular feedback and guidance is far more effective for commending good performance and working on ways to develop talent long-term.
-It helps shifts the focus from past to future, from simple performance review to ongoing performance management.
+It helps shift the focus from past to future, from simple performance review to ongoing performance management.

 That feedback doesn't always have to be formal either.
 Another New Zealand survey by Seek found that 94% of respondents believed informal feedback was more valuable than formal appraisals.

-So don't wait to pass on praise for a job well-done or discuss ways an employee could do better.
+So don't wait to pass on praise for a job well done or discuss ways an employee could do better.

 4. One size fits all